 - Symposium – allows you to schedule live sessions with clients, answer their questions in real-time, and turn your knowledge into a profit-making business.
 It’s a great networking tool where you can find new clients and connect with other professionals.
 The app is free to download, and you keep 100% of your profits from your job postings.

 - Freelancer – offers local or remote jobs in a variety of fields.
 It is free to create an account, but Freelancer takes a percentage of your earnings (only if a client accepts your quote or proposal).

 - Upwork – can be a challenging platform for beginners but an excellent platform for freelancers offering countless services.
-The process of joining Upwork is a bit more like applying for a job, as if you don’t have the necessary experience or there is not enough demand for the service you are offering long term, you may be rejected.
-Again, this platform is free to use but does take a percentage of your earnings once you get started.
+The process of joining Upwork is a bit more like applying for a job, as if you don’t have the necessary experience or there is not enough demand for the service you are offering long-term, you may be rejected.
+Again, this platform is free to use but takes a percentage of your earnings once you start.